4 Quick Steps to Jumpstart & Expand Your Network

 LinkedIn offers several often overlooked ways to make people aware of you, and the value you offer, without the discomfort of initiating one-on-one conversations with people you may not know very well, if at all.

-Here are 4 LinkedIn ways to keep your personal brand top-of-mind:
+Here are 4 LinkedIn ways to keep your personal brand top-of-mind and expand your network:

 - Share your own updates, and like and comment on others updates